Bolgrum/YahtzeeGame/README.md

-## INITIAL PULL FROM GITHUB ON BRANCH PYTHON
+## INITIAL PULL FROM BRANCH PYTHON ON GITHUP
 Make sure that you have in your settings.json file the following code.
 ```
 {